WordPress/gutenberg/packages/style-engine/README.md

 ### wp_style_engine_get_stylesheet_from_css_rules()

 Use this function to compile and return a stylesheet for any CSS rules.
-The style engine will automatically merge declarations and combine selectors.
+The Style Engine will automatically merge declarations and combine selectors.

 This function acts as a CSS compiler, but will also register the styles in a store where a `context` string is passed in the options.